rundeck/docs/en/manual/job-workflows.md

 The process you are automating will determine which strategy is correct, though the node-oriented flow is more commonplace.

+For more complex workflow strategy rules, see [Ruleset Workflow Strategy Plugin](workflow-strategies/ruleset-workflow-strategy-plugin.html)

 ## Workflow steps

 The following sections describe how to construct a workflow as a set